 Aside from the manual rotation of the turret to select a different nozzle combination, the only moving part in the ExactApply body is the poppet in the plunger assembly.
 This piece is the valve that controls flow rate, and opens and closes 15 times per second whenever pulsing mode is on, moving like a piston in a cylinder.
 Debris (sand, fertilizer crystals, etc.) can interfere with the seal of the poppet against its seat, and good filtration is important.

 Certain formulations may build up a residue that interferes with poppet movement.
-It’s impossible to predict all possible formulation impacts, but oily formulations (ECs, milky appearance) are likely to be more problematic than solutions (S, clear appearance).
+It’s impossible to predict all possible formulation impacts, but oily formulations such as emulsifiable concentrates (EC, milky appearance) are likely to be more problematic than solutions (S, clear appearance).
 John Deere recommends a daily rinse of the boom through both the A and B valves with Erase, a tank cleaner product.
 Fortunately, the R series sprayer allow for boom flushes from the clean water tank even when the product tank has product in it.

 The ExactApply system is very full featured and customers new to PWM can be overwhelmed by the number of choices at their disposal.
 Let’s simplify the system and make some basic recommendations.

 - Pulsing mode is likely to be the most useful feature of the system.
 Plan to use this feature for most spraying operations.